toulbar2/toulbar2/docs/source/examples/tuto_sudoku_pytb2.rst

       for sub_ind2 in range(3): # column offset
          cfn.AddAllDifferent([(sub_ind1*3+row_ind)*9+ sub_ind2*3+col_ind for col_ind in range(3) for row_ind in range(3)])

-These last constraints allow to finally obtain a consistent solution to the sudoku puzzle:
+These last constraints allow to obtain a consistent solution to the Sudoku puzzle finally:

 .. code-block:: text